 Undocumented immigrants who are not detained—along with people who are profiled to be undocumented—are also routinely stripped of their rights.
 Black undocumented immigrants face a significant and unjust threat of deportation, surveillance and harassment by law enforcement, abuse and exploitation by employers, and discrimination in education.

 It is our collective duty to fight for the rights of Sadat Ibrahim and all Black undocumented immigrants.
 We must call for a clean Dream Act in order to help create a pathway to citizenship for undocumented people in the US.
-We must demand that our government continues Temporary Protective Status (TPS), a program that allows many immigrants across the Black diaspora to obtain provisional legal status in the US.
+We must demand that our government continues and furthers Temporary Protective Status (TPS), a program that allows many immigrants across the Black diaspora to obtain provisional legal status in the US.
 We must fight to protect the Diversity Visa Program, a program that provides legal status to immigrants from countries with low immigration rates and awards a significant number of visas to immigrants from African countries.
 We must call for an end to detainment, border militarization, mass deportation and criminalization, and obstacles to employment.
 We must get Sadat Ibrahim free.

 Despite the discrimination that Black undocumented immigrants face, we’ve seen them contribute greatly to this country.
 They follow the tradition of the Black people that came before them and all who come after.
 Our cultures, our spirits, and our lives have nourished the US, whether we were born here or not.
 Immigration is a Black issue, a queer issue, and a human rights issue.
 What side of history will you fall on?

 To call for the release of Sadat Ibrahim, please sign this petition.
 To learn more about how to fight for just immigration, visit UndocuBlack’s resources on the Dream Act, Temporary Protected Status, and Diversity visas.
 You can also learn more about immigration reform at the Black Alliance for Just Immigration (BAJI).